Turning Red: Plot

 Ming allows Mei to resume her normal life, but refuses to let Mei attend 4*Town's upcoming concert.
 Instead, the girls secretly raise money for the tickets at school by exploiting the popularity of Mei's red panda form while lying to Ming about how Mei is spending her time.
-To raise the last 100 dollars, Mei agrees to attend school bully Tyler's birthday party as the red panda.
+To raise the last 200 dollars, Mei agrees to attend school bully Tyler's birthday party as the red panda.
 Before Mei leaves, Mei's grandmother and aunts arrive to assist with Mei's ritual.
 At the party, Mei is upset to discover that the concert will be on the night she is to undergo the ritual.
 In her rage, she attacks Tyler when he insults her family, frightening the other kids.
 Ming discovers Mei's activities and blames Mei's friends for everything.
 Mei fails to come to her friends' defense to maintain Ming's approval.

-While cleaning, Jin finds videos she recorded of herself as the red panda with her friends and tells her she should not be ashamed of this side of her, but to embrace it.
+While cleaning, Jin finds videos Mei recorded of herself as the red panda with her friends and tells her she should not be ashamed of this side of her, but to embrace it.
 During the ritual, as Mei's red panda form is about to be sealed, she decides to keep her powers and abandons the ritual to attend the concert at the SkyDome.
 In making her escape, she breaks Ming's talisman, releasing her red panda form as well.
 At the concert, Mei reconciles with her friends and Tyler.
 However, an enraged Ming, having become a kaiju-sized red panda, disrupts the concert while intending to take Mei back by force.

 Mei and Ming argue about the former's independence.
 As they fight, Mei accidentally knocks her mother unconscious.
 Mei's grandmother and aunts break their talismans to use their red panda forms to help drag Ming into a new ritual circle.
 Mei's friends and 4*Town join in singing to complete the ritual, sending Mei, Ming, and the other women to the astral plane.
 Mei reconciles with her mother and helps Ming mend her bond with her own mother, whom Ming accidentally scarred in anger in the past.
-The other women contain their red pandas in new talismans; but Mei decides to keep hers and Ming accepts that she is finding her own path.
+The other women contain their red pandas in new talismans; Mei decides to keep hers, Ming accepting that she is finding her own path.

-One year later, the Lee family raises money to repair the damage to the SkyDome.
+Sometime after the incident, now named "Pandapocalypse 2002", the Lee family raises money to repair the damage to the SkyDome.
 Mei and Ming's relationship has improved.
 Mei balances her temple duties (where her red panda form is now an attraction) and spends time with her friends and Tyler.

+In a post-credits scene, Jin is in the basement listening to 4*Town, embracing the memorabilia.